elastic/geneve/docs/data_model.md

 # Data model

-The Geneve data model describes what data Geneve is expected to generate, it guides and constraints the data generation process so that the output satisfies your criteria.
+The Geneve data model describes what data Geneve is expected to generate, it guides and constrains the data generation process so that the output satisfies your criteria.

 Think in this way: data generation is a random process, at its root it